rawhide-kobayashi/blog.neet.works/content/posts/watercooling-my-homelab/index.md

 The biggest benefit that watercooling brings to modern video cards is a prolonged lifespan.
 Not due to lower core temperatures, in an absolute sense, but due to the reduced stress from thermal cycles.
 Mismatches in the rate of thermal expansion between the die and the substrate will eventually cause their bond to break, and this happens faster the larger your die is.
 Today's GPU dies are huge, and this failure mode is the most common.

-Thus, it follows, provided you don't somehow break things while installing the block, watercooling is the second-best method to ensure the longevity of your GPU behind never using it or always keeping it under full load.
+Logically, provided you don't somehow break things while installing the block, watercooling is the second-best method to ensure the longevity of your GPU behind never using it, or always keeping it under full load.
 It also generally allows the memory to clock a bit higher as it can be kept significantly cooler by the less-heat-saturated surface area of the block compared to a traditional air cooler.
 Although I can't benchmark the before and after memory temperature on these cards in particular as they do not expose VRAM temperature sensors, I can confirm that putting them under water allowed the memory to clock marginally higher than under the stock air cooler.

 {{< panzoom-gallery caption="The GPU blocks required a *moderate amount of light massaging* to properly fit on these OEM model cards.
 The power plugs are in a different position and a singular capacitor on these models is slightly taller than on the actual Founder's Edition reference card, but they're otherwise identical.
 Enough.">}}
     {{< panzoom-figure